yazhini119/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

-### Result:

-Thus the half adder and full adder circuit are designed and the truth table for half adder and full adder are verified.
+### Result:Thus the half adder and full adder circuit are designed and the truth table for half adder and full adder are verified.